katiestar99/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 How to troubleshoot
 ===================

-Ansible network automation errors generally fall into one of the following categories:
+Assible network automation errors generally fall into one of the following categories:

 :Authentication issues:
   * Not correctly specifying credentials